alina91-star/JavaScript-Projects/README.md

 Purpose

 The goal of this repository is to track my progress, organize my code, and demonstrate my growing proficiency with JavaScript, Git, and GitHub version control.

-Notes

-Each folder represents a specific topic or assignment.
-I will continue to add new projects as the course progresses.